theodore-norvell/PLAAY/docs/PLAAY Coding Standard.md

         if( a ) ...
 ~~~~

-Likewise avoid assignments and other side effects in arguments.
+Likewise, avoid assignments and other side effects in arguments.

 Avoid `throw` and `catch`.